-Chris enjoys playing tennis, golf and sailing in his free time and has served on the board of directors for the PG Pool, as well as for Crofton Swim and Tennis.
+In his free time Chris enjoys playing tennis and golf, listening to live music, and sailing with his family.
+He served on the board of directors for the PG Pool from 2014-2018, and currently serves on the board for the Crofton Swim and Tennis Club.

 - District of Columbia